Hypocalcemia is when there is not enough calcium in the blood. Calcium is a mineral needed for healthy bones, muscles, and nerves.

 - Inflammation of the pancreas—pancreatitis

-- Certain medications such as bisphosphonates—move calcium to the bones
+- Medicines such as bisphosphonates—move calcium to bone

 Copyright © Nucleus Medical Media, Inc.